Louisa Anne Meredith: Emigration to Australia

-Novels

-Meredith was the author of two novels, Phoebe's Mother (1869), which had appeared in the Melbourne weekly The Australasian in 1866 under the title of Ebba, and Nellie, or Seeking Goodly Pearls (1882).

-Many of her books were illustrated by herself.
-Her volumes on New South Wales, Tasmania, and Victoria in the 1840s and 1850s, will always retain their historical significance.

 Children's Literature

 Meredith published a range of books for children in England, Australia, and abroad throughout her life.
 These works depict the landscape, flora and fauna of the West Midlands and Tasmania.
 Recent scholarship has renewed interest in these works as they have been overlooked by critics.

 Commentator and activist

-Meredith took great interest in politics, her husband Charles being a Member of the Tasmanian Legislative Council for several terms between the mid-1850s until just before his death in 1881.
+Her husband Charles was a member of the Tasmanian Legislative Council for several terms between the mid-1850s until just before his death in 1881.
 She was an early member of the Society for the Prevention of Cruelty to Animals and influenced her husband to legislate for preservation of native wildlife and scenery.

-Meredith often wrote unsigned articles for the Tasmanian press.
-This was no new thing for her as in her youth she had written articles in support of the Chartists.
-When she visited Sydney in 1882, Sir Henry Parkes told her that he had read and appreciated her articles when a youth.
-After her husband's death she was granted a pension of £100 a year by the Tasmanian government.

 Photographer

 Hall and Mather suggest that Meredith, nine years her senior, may have preceded Louisa Elizabeth How as the first woman photographer in Australia.
 Vivienne Rae-Ellis cites the subtitle of Meredith's 1861 Over the Straits; With Illustrations from Photographs, and the Author's Sketches., to note that photographs she made documenting her travels in Victoria in the 1850s were copied for the drawings, alongside her freehand sketches, reproduced for engravings that illustrate the book, as was usual in days before photomechanical reproduction.

 Meredith recorded, in her 1839 diary, her attendance at a daguerreotype demonstration in Hobart and was certainly interested in the medium.
 She was a friend of Tasmanian John Watt Beattie in the 1880s and he records her giving him assistance as a photographer, and of her showing him the "many specimens of both her own and the Bishop Nixon's photographic work in those early days of the very black art," and that she had been "instrumental in having the last remnant of the Tasmanian Aboriginals photographed for the purposes of science."
 However, though there are records of her making them, not one of Meredith's photographs survives.